 If you want your salsa to have a shot at looking pretty, go ahead and dice the Romas.
 I'm a dyed-in-wool food processor girl.

 Cook the salsa until it's nice and hot (boiling), and then follow the instructions I posted yesterday for canning tomatoes to fill and process the jars.
-If it seems too juicy, you can always boil off some of the water.
+If it seems too juicy, you can always boil off some of the water first.

 The directions with this salsa recipe state: Process 35 minutes.
 Now that I've updated yesterday's canning tomatoes post with correct, safe information (you should check it out for sure), I would recommend finding a board-approved salsa recipe online and using their processing times.
 For me, I'm going to process 35 minutes for pints and 40 for quarts and call it good, but I'm crazy like that.